Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This indicates that you have been paying attention and are working to connect dots and learn more about the company.
 Their answer might unlock information about how the company prioritizes goals and sets a roadmap, as well as give you hints about other products or services that could come into play at some point and how the company evaluates the landscape and makes strategic decisions.

-## What are the current goals that the company is focused on, and how does this team work to support hitting those goals?
+## What Are the Current Goals that the Company is Focused On, and how Does This Team Work to Support Hitting Those Goals?

 ### Who to Ask:
 Executive / Boss’ Boss